LivingStories-DevTeam/Living-Stories-App/reports/team_contribution_draft.md

 ### Pull Request

+Almost all of our developments have been done either in seperate feature branch or directly to mobile branch.
+Once we have concluded that the changes were safe and throughly tested we merged the feature branches into main.
+So we, as a team do not have pull requests for every small commit, rahter we open pull requests to main once a sufficent amount of developmnet has been done and tested.
+We believe this is a better way of ensuring that bugs and unintended behaviours dont end up in main branch.
+We can also deploy any branch we want to the production environment which made testing easier.

 | Pull Request Number | Pull Request Name                                           |
 |----------------------|------------------------------------------------------------|
 | [#174](https://github.com/SWE574-G3/Living-Stories-App/pull/174) | Merge branch 'Mobile' into 'Main' backend enhancement frontend improvement Recommendation-Engine unit test |